Aanalshah15/Youtube-Personality-Traits-detection/README.md

 Special thanks to Trent University for supporting this research project.
 We acknowledge the contributions of all team members and advisors who contributed to the success of this study.

-## Additional Notes

-For any inquiries or collaborations, please contact the authors via the provided email addresses.
-Feedback and contributions are welcome.
-Feel free to submit issues or pull requests to improve the project.